 In 1974 Beniquez was the Red Sox center fielder on Opening Day, and ended up sharing the position with Rick Miller, playing 106 games (91 in center field), and batting .267.
 He normally hit first or second in the batting order, though he did not get on base very often for a player with such a role.

 The 1975 Red Sox outfield was a logjam from the start.
 To incumbents Beniquez, Miller, Dwight Evans, and Bernie Carbo were added rookies Fred Lynn and Jim Rice.
 Despite this, Beniquez won a job in the spring, starting the first four games of the season (two in left field, two in center field) as the team's leadoff hitter.
 With the emergence of Rice and Lynn early in the season, Juan soon found himself in a reserve role.
-Manager Johnson used his entire roster, so Beniquez played a total of 78 games, mostly in the outfield (44 games), but he also filled in at third base (14 games) and at designated hitter (20 games).
-Despite his limited playing time, he was fifth on the team with seven stolen bases behind only Jim Rice and Fred Lynn who led the team with 10 each, and Carl Yastrzemski and Rick Burleson, who each had eight.
-Juan had a solid .291 batting average, but a mediocre .760 OPS, reflecting his meager two home runs on the year.
+Manager Darrell Johnson used his entire roster, so Beniquez played a total of 78 games, mostly in the outfield (44 games), but he also filled in at third base (14 games) and at designated hitter (20 games).
+Despite his limited playing time, Juan had a solid .291 batting average, but a mediocre .760 OPS, reflecting his meager two home runs on the year.

 In the World Series, without the designated hitter in effect, he appeared in just three of the games.
 He was a surprise starter for Game Four, leading off and playing leftfield, as Yaz moved to first and Cecil Cooper was benched.
 He managed one single in that game, but was held hitless in three at-bats in Game Five.
 His final appearance was as a pinch-hitter for Rick Miller, leading off the bottom of the ninth in Game Seven, where he flied out to right field as the Sox failed to overtake the Reds for the final loss.

-Dealt to Kansas City in October in October 1986, and then to Toronto in July 1987, Beniquez hit just .251 combined for the season.
+Dealt to Kansas City in December 1986, and then to Toronto in July 1987, Beniquez hit just .251 combined for the season.

 In January 1988 Beniquez (and six other players) were granted free agency by a judge who ruled that the owners had conspired to hold down players salaries after the 1985 season.
-He elected to remained with the Blue Jays, but was released after just a single at bat in 1988.
+He elected to remain with the Blue Jays, but was released after just 58 at bats in 1988.
 His career over, he held the record for having played for eight American League teams.